-In honor of what God has done by finding a publishing outlet larger than Greater Impact Ministries, on the release date, 12/11/12, I went to Amazon.com to check out The RESPECT Dare and discovered it had received its first “1″ review rating:
+In honor of what God has done by finding a publishing outlet larger than Greater Impact Ministries, I went to Amazon.com today to check out The RESPECT Dare and discovered it had received its first “1″ review rating:

 Hmmm . . .
 I try not to give negative reviews, but I would not recommend this book.
 Personally, I’m not into books that support patriarchy and this is exactly what this book is about.
 It’s written to wives and it instructs them to respect their husbands.
 While there is nothing wrong with respecting your husband, I think that this type of book can be a slippery slope for some people especially if they are vulnerable enough to grab a book like this off the shelves.
 I wouldn’t have selected to read a book like this if I just walked into a bookstore and was able to choose anything I wanted to read so I can’t really say that I found the content or format to be too interesting.
 In fact, it actually made me feel a little sad.
 To me, marriage is about friendship and support and I don’t think that job should fall solely to the wife as this book suggests.

 I added the bold, because I think that marks the heart of what those who take issue with The RESPECT Dare find problematic.
 For the last seven years, we have been ministering to women in damaged marriages – women, who for the most part, have one key thing in common: They take issue with the issue of authority.
 They hate the thought of submission and respect as it feels like “giving something up.”
 I happen to understand this, because I used to be one of them.
 They also, for the most part, don’t know what to do to change things.

 Are you one?
 You will probably hate The RESPECT Dare.

 I was telling a dear friend of mine last week that I used to deeply despise the concept of submitting to God, and to my husband.

 What I didn’t know then and wouldn’t even consider for the longest time was that it wasn’t what I thought it was.